wp-plugins/studypress/readme.txt

 == Screenshots ==

+1. Course home page contaning lessons and quizzes
-1. Lesson first page (here in full screen.
+2. Lesson first page (here in full screen.
 It can be integrated in posts and pages)
-2. Lesson with a multimedia slide
+3. Lesson with a multimedia slide
-3. Lesson with a video integration
+4. Lesson with a video integration
-4. Quiz first page (here in full screen.
+5. Quiz first page (here in full screen.
 It can be integrated in posts and pages)
-5. Multiple choices question
+6. Multiple choices question
-6. Quiz result for students
+7. Quiz result for students
-7. Quiz result details for students
+8. Quiz result details for students
-8. Results of a quiz for teachers
+9. Results of a quiz for teachers
-9. Detail results of a quiz for teachers
+10. Detail results of a quiz for teachers
-10. Lesson and quiz ratings (Can be extended for multi criteria ratings)
+11. Lesson and quiz ratings (Can be extended for multi criteria ratings)
-11. Courses list
+12. Courses list
-12. Add a new course (categories and authors assignement)
+13. Add a new course (categories and authors assignement)
-13. Lessons list for authors
+14. Lessons list for authors
-14. Create a new lesson with drag and drop slides
+15. Create a new lesson with drag and drop slides
-15. Lesson detail
+16. Lesson detail
-16. Slide content editing
+17. Slide content editing
-17. Create a new quiz with drag and drop questions
+18. Create a new quiz with drag and drop questions
-18. Question with its answers editing
+19. Question with its answers editing